masapir/Exercises-in-Computation/README.md

 # Exercises-in-Computation

-Home school discussion and study notes

-This is a draft collection of discussion and study notes on computation.
+This is a draft collection of home school discussion and study notes on computation.

 ## Our Study Theme